akebu6/Kotlin-Notes/Types/boolean.md

 ```

 #### toBooleanStrict()
-> available in version 1.4 and higher
+> available in version 1.4 and higher and is case senstive
-> case senstive

 this is used to convert a string to a boolean value.
 It returns true if the string is equal to "true" and false if the string is "false" but will crash with the  `java.lang.IllegalArgumentException` error